Login Page in ASP.Net C# Using Stored Procedure

 Which we are already entered into the table at the creation of the table.

-Enter an invalid user name or password; it gives an error as shown in the following:
+Enter an invalid user name or word; it gives an error as shown in the following:

-Now enter the valid username and password, that is:
+Now enter the valid username and word, that is:

 Then the page is redirected to the welcome page as shown in following: